outreachy/website/docs/privacy-policy.md

 * you sign up to coordinate mentors for a community;
 * you submit a project in order to sign up to mentor for Outreachy;
 * you participate in surveys and evaluations;
+* you volunteer for informal career chats with interns;
 * you submit questions or comments to us or our mailing lists.

 Outreachy may also collect personal data from individuals (with their consent) at conventions, trade shows and expositions.